 Pork rinds are the cooked, baked, or fried pork skin.

 They are the same.
 Those in the US tend to call cooked pork skin, pork rinds.
 Those in the UK tend to call it pork crackle.

 Pork rinds are made from the skin and fat from a big, whereas chicharrones are made from the pork belly and will have skin, fat, and meat.

-- Place the pork crackling on an oiled baking tray with a 1 inch lip/side.
+- Place the pork crackling (pork rinds or pork belly) on a lightly oiled baking tray with a 1 inch lip/side.
 Season with salt and/or herbs and spices.